DanielTakeshi/IL_ROS_HSR/README.md

 ### The Bed Frame

-To set up a bed, get the initial frame with a dark blue sheet fixed on it, and find a clear, open space.
+To set up a bed, get the initial frame with a dark blue sheet fixed on it so it stays still, and find a clear, open space.
 Having a fixed background (e.g., blue in this case) is useful for quickly evaluating performance since we can measure the colors there using OpenCV.
 For space, the robot just needs to go around one side of the bed, as shown in the images below.
 In addition, there also needs to be space for an [AR 11 Marker][3], which is specific to the HSR (see below for instructions on how to arrange the bed relative to the HSR).
-The AR marker must also be oriented correctly; rotating it by 90 degrees, for instance, will change the other coordinate frames that we rely on for bed-making.
+The AR marker must also be oriented correctly; rotating it by 90 degrees, for instance, will change the other coordinate frames that we rely on.

 ![](imgs/init_setup_01.JPG)